 SubmissionTutorial attendance and engagement

-Students are required to attend and be actively engaged in a minimum of 8 tutorials.
+Students are required to attend and be actively engaged in a minimum of 8 tutorials throughout the semester.

-Students, in pairs or groups of three, will make a presentation to their tutorial group and submit a one page summary to the MyUni portal by 11:59pm of the day subsequent to the presentation date.
+In groups of three, students will make a video presentation and submit it and acompanying material to the MyUni portal by the due time and date.

 Mid semester test

-Details of the mid semester test will be available from MyUni by week 2.
+Details of the mid semester test will be available from MyUni by week 2 of the semester.

 If students are unable to complete a test within the specified time due to medical or compassionate grounds they must provide appropriate documentation to the course coordinator within seven days of the tutorial, test day/time and an alternative time to complete the assessment will be negotiated.
 The nature and form of the documentation to accompany a request for an extension must be in accordance with the instructions for application for supplementary examinations for ‘medical and compassionate grounds’ located at the following website: http://www.adelaide.edu.au/student/exams/supps.html.
 Students who fail to submit any piece of assessment and fail to provide adequate supporting documentation to the course coordinator will be awarded a score of zero for that component of the course assessment.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending